FLATULENCE

 Flatulence is the abnormal excess gas that sometimes is accompanied by abdominal swelling and pain caused by gas that is trapped in the folds of the colon.

-Overeating what makes food that has not been finished completely digest turn into flatulence.
+what makes food that has not been finished completely digest turn into

-Chewing food incorrectly, big pieces are difficult to digest and take longer to ferment.
+food incorrectly, big pieces are difficult to digest and take longer to

 Some medications such as laxatives, cholesterol reducers and tranquilizers may promote or increase flatulence